 Here are some of our favorite places to get hiking in Portland with kids.

 - Tryon Creek.
-Although it’s only about a ten minute drive from downtown Portland, once you walk a few feet into Tryon Creek you feel like you’re in the middle of the deep woods.
+Although it’s only about a ten minute drive from downtown Portland, once you walk a few feet into Tryon Creek you feel as if you’re in the middle of the deep woods.
 This is a great place for kids to hike.
 There’s a well-equipped visitor center with maps and information about the local flora and fauna, plus real flush toilets.
 The trails themselves are wide and well-maintained with gorgeous towering firs and scenic bridges.
 You may even spot a few horses on the horse trail.
-For even more fun, print out one of the self-guided activities on the Friends of Tryon Creek website.
 11321 SW Terwilliger Blvd

 - Laurelhurst Park.
 For younger kids, Laurelhurst Park is just the ticket.
 Cross the street from the playground for a short little hike around the duck pond.
 There’s a paved path, along with ample opportunity to spot ducks, frogs and turtles before heading back to the playground for some more active fun.
 (And yes, there are bathrooms nearby.)
 SE Cesar E Chavez Blvd & Stark St